Chocolate Mousse

 Chocolate mousse in stemmed glasses.

-Don’t let the French name fool you: chocolate mousse is one of the easiest desserts to make.
-Seriously, if you have a microwave, a hand mixer, and a rubber spatula, you can make homemade chocolate mousse to rival any French restaurant’s version — and you can do it in 20 minutes.
+Chocolate mousse, or mousse au chocolat, is one of the easiest French desserts to make.
+Seriously, if you have a microwave, a hand mixer, and a rubber spatula, you can whip up homemade chocolate mousse that rivals any French restaurant’s version—in just 20 minutes!
 This recipe from Tyler Florence is virtually foolproof.
-I have experimented with adding a hit of coffee or booze to enhance the flavor; both versions are good but the family consensus is that plain chocolate is best.
+I’ve tried adding a hint of coffee or a splash of booze to enhance the flavor, and while both versions are tasty, the family consensus is that plain chocolate is best.
 Keep it simple!

 For serving the mousse, you can use pretty juice glasses, martini glasses, champagne flutes, small bowls, or espresso cups.
-Or, if you’re hosting a party and want to give your guests a small taste, you can serve the mousse in Asian-style porcelain soup spoons.
-Finally, note that chocolate mousse needs to set in the refrigerator for at least 2 hours before serving, so plan accordingly.
+If you’re hosting a party and want to give your guests a small taste, serve the mousse in Asian-style porcelain soup spoons.
+Just remember, chocolate mousse needs to set in the refrigerator for at least 2 hours before serving, so plan accordingly.

 What You’ll Need To Make Chocolate Mousse

-Ingredients for Chocolate MousseChocolate mousse has very few ingredients so it’s important to use the best quality chocolate; its flavor will shine through.
-I like semi-sweet chocolate but if you prefer your mousse with a darker chocolate flavor, use bittersweet.
-Remember, the higher the cacao percentage, the less sweet the chocolate.
+• Semisweet chocolate: Provides a deep, luscious chocolate flavor to the mousse; additional can be shavings added for serving.
+Since this recipe has very few ingredients, it’s important to use good quality chocolate; its flavor will shine through.
+I like semi-sweet chocolate but if you prefer your mousse with a darker chocolate flavor, use bittersweet (the higher the cacao percentage, the less sweet the chocolate).

 Step-by-Step Instructions